Welcome to the b.a. Sweetie Candy Company, the largest candy store in the country.

 Weekends: 12 pm to 3 pm on the hour

-Dubbed one of the most walkable communities in America and the Antique Capitol of the Midwest, the historic village of Waynesville, Ohio awaits your footsteps no matter if it’s summer, fall, winter or spring.
+Waynesville, Ohio is dubbed one of the most walkable communities in America and the Antique Capitol of the Midwest.
+This historic village awaits your footsteps no matter if it’s summer, fall, winter or spring.

 Waynesville offers visitors a nostalgic experience as they meander by and through the charming buildings from the 1800s, past copper street lamps on brick sidewalks gazing at the seemingly endless restored Victorian homes turned shops with colorful window boxes and street-side benches.

 Merchants are often seen unloading their trucks with their newest (or oldest) additions to their inventory coming from estate sales nation- sometimes world-wide or far off or nearby places that they travel too in order to obtain the lore that someone will undoubtedly find and say, “this piece completes…” Whether shopping with purpose, merely browsing or just looking for a nice place to take a stroll, Waynesville is the place to do it – in style.